baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

 where $\boldsymbol{\theta} _0$ and $\boldsymbol{\theta} _1$ are vectors of parameters under $\mathcal{H} _0$ and $\mathcal{H} _1$, respectively.
-In other words, the marginal likelihoods in the numerator and denominator of Eq.~\ref{eq_marginal_likelihood} are weighted averages of the likelihoods, for which the weights are determined by the corresponding prior.
-In the case where one hypothesis has fixed values for the parameter vector $\boldsymbol{\theta} _i$ (e.g., a point null hypothesis), integration over the parameter space and the specification of a prior is omitted.
+In other words, the marginal likelihoods in the numerator and denominator of Equation~\ref{eq_marginal_likelihood} are weighted averages of the likelihoods, for which the weights are determined by the corresponding prior.
+In the case where one hypothesis has fixed values for the parameter vector $\boldsymbol{\theta} _i$ (e.g., a point null hypothesis), integration over the parameter space and the specification of a prior is not required.
+In that case, the marginal likelihood becomes a likelihood.

 The Bayes factor is the amount by which we would update our prior odds to obtain the posterior odds, after taking into consideration the data.
 For example, if we had prior odds of 2 and the Bayes factor is 24, then the posterior odds would be 48.
 In the special case where the prior odds is 1, the Bayes factor is equal to the posterior odds.
 A major advantage of the Bayes factor is its ease of interpretation.
-For example, if the Bayes factor ($BF_{01}$, denoting the fact that $\mathcal{H} _0$ is in the numerator and $\mathcal{H} _1$ in the denominator) equals 10, the data are ten times more likely to have occurred under $\mathcal{H} _0$ compared to $\mathcal{H} _1$.
-With $BF_{01}=0.2$, we can say that the data are five times more likely under $\mathcal{H} _1$ compared to $\mathcal{H} _0$ because we can simply take the reciprocal of $BF_{01}$: $BF_{10}=1/BF_{01}$.
+For example, if the Bayes factor ($\text{BF}_{01}$, denoting the fact that $\mathcal{H} _0$ is in the numerator and $\mathcal{H} _1$ in the denominator) equals 10, the data are ten times more likely to have occurred under $\mathcal{H} _0$ compared to $\mathcal{H} _1$.
+With $\text{BF}_{01}=0.2$, we can say that the data are five times more likely under $\mathcal{H} _1$ compared to $\mathcal{H} _0$ because we can simply take the reciprocal of $\text{BF}_{01}$ (i.e., $\text{BF}_{10}=1/\text{BF}_{01}$).
 What constitutes enough evidence is subjective and certainly depends on the context.
 Nevertheless, rules of thumb for evidence thresholds have been proposed.
-For instance, \cite{KassRaftery1995} labeled Bayes factors between 1 and 3 as `not worth more than a bare mention', Bayes factors between 3 and 20 as `positive', those between 20 and 150 as `strong', and anything above 150 as `very strong', with corresponding thresholds for the reciprocals of the Bayes factors.
-An alternative classification scheme was already proposed before by \cite{Jeffreys1961} with thresholds at 3, 10, 30, and 100 and similar labels \citep[cf.][for updated labels]{LeeWagenmakers2013}.
+For instance, \textcite{KassRaftery1995} labeled Bayes factors between 1 and 3 as ``not worth more than a bare mention'', Bayes factors between 3 and 20 as ``positive'', those between 20 and 150 as ``strong'', and anything above 150 as ``very strong'', with corresponding thresholds for the reciprocals of the Bayes factors.
+An alternative classification scheme was already proposed before, with thresholds at 3, 10, 30, and 100 and similar labels \parencites{Jeffreys1961}[see also][for updated labels]{LeeWagenmakers2013}.